cicada-mpc/cicada-mpc/docs/index.rst

 **Uses a communication abstraction layer inspired by the widely used MPI standard.**

-Cicada benefits from decades of research in HPC, and you can easily substitute your own communication hardware or protocols.
+Cicada benefits from decades of research in HPC, and you can easily replace Cicada's TCP/IP communication layer with your own communication hardware or protocols.

 **Supports fault tolerance at the application level.**

 Cicada raises exceptions when errors occur, instead of just dying.
-Use the builtin functionality to recover from errors when they occur, or explore new fault-tolerance strategies and algorithms.
+Researchers can use Cicada's builtin functionality to recover from errors when they occur, or explore new fault-tolerance strategies and algorithms.

-**Highly refined API developed in parallel with research in privacy preserving machine learning.**
+**Highly refined API developed alongside research in privacy preserving machine learning.**

-Code using existing Cicada functionality is clear, concise, and explicit ... while retaining the flexibility to explore new algorithms.
+Code using existing Cicada functionality is clear, concise, and explicit ... while retaining the flexibility to develop new algorithms and protocols.

 Sound interesting?
 See the :ref:`tutorial` to get started!